jabbott7335/ce-pe-bootcamp/docs/cn/imageregistry.md

 ---
-Title: Image Registries
+Title: Lab CN 1 - Image Registries
 hide:
     - toc
 ---

-# Image Registries
+# Lab CN 1 - Image Registries

 A registry is a repository used to store and access container images.
 Container registries can support container-based application development, often as part of DevOps processes.